fanil-z/islam-wiki/README.md

 I will try to approve ASAP and the pipeline will fetch the latest commit, rebuild the website and republish it.

+## I Want to Contribute but I don't know what to do

+* Proofreading
+* Collecting sources
+* If you have some valuable knowledge or expertise in any Islamiic topic, please share it and write a post.

 # Some Additional Technical Instructions

 ## Building Website Manually